-After much anticipation, the brand new musical based on the life and career of Grammy and Oscar-winning pop icon Cher has officially opened on Broadway!
-Performances began at the Neil Simon Theatre on November 1, 2018, ahead of an official opening on December 3, following the world premiere pre-Broadway engagement at Chicago's Oriental Theatre from June 12 to July 15, 2018.
+After much anticipation, the brand new musical based on the life and career of Grammy and Oscar-winning pop icon Cher has officially opened on Broadway on December 3, 2018!
+Performances began at the Neil Simon Theatre on November 1 following the world premiere pre-Broadway engagement at Chicago's Oriental Theatre from June 12 to July 15, 2018.

 Directed by Tony Award nominee Jason Moore ("Avenue Q") and featuring a book by three-time Tony Award nominee Rick Elice ("Jersey Boys"), the musical is jam-packed with Cher's back catelogue of greatest hits, which span multiple decades and include the likes of “I Got You Babe,” “Gypsies, Tramps and Thieves,” “If I Could Turn Back Time,” and “Believe”.